mk0380/Quicksell-Assignment/README.md

 2. **UI Design**: Matching the provided screenshots.
 3. **Code Structure**: Clean, reusable, and organized component structure.
 4. **Optimization**: Efficient handling of API data and view settings.

+Thank you, and enjoy exploring the Kanban board app!